semiller10/postnovo/README.md

 A parameter file template, param_template.json, is found at the following site
 <http://home.uchicago.edu/~samuelmiller/postnovo_files/param_template.json>

-This file lists all of the possible options and can be modified to mirror possible command line arguments
+This file lists all possible options with default arguments

+Many of these options are mutually exclusive (see above), so it must be modified to mirror a set of possible command line arguments

 #### Example param file
 "--iodir" = "/home/postnovo_io",